Athens, Athens, Athens. What a city!

 View on Osprey View on REI

 If you feel Plaka may stretch the purse strings a little, head to Gazi.
-Not only is this neighbourhood just a 20-minute walk to the key attractions, but it’s also an exciting place in itself.
+Not only is this neighborhood just a 20-minute walk to the key attractions, but it’s also an exciting place in itself.
 Once the industrial site of the old city gas works, today the factory has been turned into a unique museum and cultural centre.

 Gazi is also an EPIC spot for a night out.
 Recently, its nightlife has been on the rise as one of the best in Athens (Psiri has some competition!)
 After sundown, you’ll hear bangin’ base music and find the younger crowds of Athens hitting the town.